Probiotics And Fiber – Can You Take Probiotics With Fiber?

 We have all heard it before: “Eat more fiber.”

-But not all fibers are created equal.
+But they create not all fibers equal.
 Different types will have different effects on your health, and not everyone’s body reacts to fiber the same way.

 Soluble vs. Insoluble

 There are two types of fiber: soluble and insoluble.
 Soluble can dissolve in water, and insoluble can’t.
-While insoluble fiber passes through us undigested and acts as a stool bulking agent, soluble fiber can be digested by the friendly microbes that live in our gut, also known as probiotics.
-Insoluble fibers are known as prebiotics, since they are the foods that feed probiotics.
+While insoluble fiber passes through us undigested and acts as a stool bulking agent, the friendly microbes that live in our gut can digest soluble fiber, also known as probiotics.
+We know insoluble fibers as prebiotics, since they are the foods that feed probiotics.

 How Does Solubility Affect Me?